paulstothard/helpful_commands/README.md

 ## Perl

-Get a random sample of lines from a text file when you don't want to include a header line.
+### Get a random sample of lines from a text file while excluding the header line

 In this example a random sample of 20 lines is obtained:

 ```bash
 tail -n +2 input.txt | perl -MList::Util -e 'print List::Util::shuffle <>' | head -n 20 > output.txt
 ```

-Convert a FASTA file to a CSV file with column names:
+### Convert a FASTA file to a CSV file with column names

 ```bash
 cat input.fasta | perl -n -0777 -e 'BEGIN{print "SNP_Name,Sequence\n"}' -e 'while ($_ =~ m/^>([^\n]+)\n([^>]+)/gm) {$name = $1; $seq = $2; $seq =~s/\s//g; print $name . "," . $seq . "\n"}' > output.csv
 ```

-Count the number of lines that match a regular expression:
+### Count the number of lines that match a regular expression

 ```bash
 perl -lne '$a++ if /\tyes\t/; END {print $a+0}' < input.txt
 ```

-Extract FASTA sequences from a file based on a file of sequence names of interest.
+### Extract FASTA sequences from a file based on a file of sequence names of interest

 In this example the sequence names of interest are in the file `names.txt` and the FASTA sequences are in the file `input.fasta`:

 ```bash
 cat names.txt | xargs -I{} perl -w -076 -e '$count = 0; open(SEQ, "<" . $ARGV[0]); while (<SEQ>) {if ($_ =~ m/\Q$ARGV[1]\E/) {$record = $_; $record =~ s/[\s>]+$//g; print ">$record\n"; $count = $count + 1;}} if ($count == 0) {print STDERR "No matches found for $ARGV[1]\n"} elsif ($count > 1) {print STDERR "Multiple matches found for $ARGV[1]\n"} close(SEQ);' input.fasta {} > output.fasta
 ```

-Add a FASTA title to the start of a sequence in RAW format.
+### Add a FASTA title to the start of a sequence in RAW format

 In this example the title **>KL1** is added to the beginning of the sequence in `KL1sequence.txt`:

 ```bash
 perl -pi -e 'print ">KL1\n" if $. == 1' KL1sequence.txt
 ```

-Remove commas located within quoted fields in a CSV file and create a tab-delimited file:
+### Remove commas located within quoted fields in a CSV file and create a tab-delimited file

 ```bash
 perl -nle  'my @new  = (); push( @new, $+ ) while $_ =~ m{"([^\"\\]*(?:\\.[^\"\\]*)*)",? | ([^,]+),? | ,}gx; push( @new, undef ) if substr( $text, -1, 1 ) eq '\'','\''; for(@new){s/,/ /g} print join "\t", @new' input.csv > output.tab
 ```

-Replace tabs with commas and remove quotes in a CSV file:
+### Replace tabs with commas and remove quotes in a CSV file

 ```bash
 perl -p -e 's/\t/,/g;' -e 's/"//g' input.csv > output.csv